 The book review section highlights four very different books, ranging from a history of Mennonite Central Committee in Canada, to understanding vocation and God’s calling on our lives, to spiritual contemplative practices, to a fresh portrayal of Amish life.

 We always welcome responses to journal articles.
 In the December 2014 edition, we published an excerpt from Dan Jennings’ master’s thesis, “Familiar Ground: Brethren in Christ Pastoral Care for the Twenty-First Century” (pp. 374ff).
 Harvey Sider submitted a response to that article, and we invited Dan to respond to Harvey’s comments.
 Both responses are printed here.

 Author: Harriet Sider Bicksler

 Harriet Sider Bicksler is editor for the Brethren in Christ Historical Society.
 She also edits "Shalom!
 A Journal for the Practice of Reconciliation," a quarterly Brethren in Christ publication on peace and justice issues, and is a member of the Grantham (PA) Brethren in Christ Church.
 She and her husband Dale have two children and four grandchildren.

 Author: Devin C. Manzullo-Thomas

-Devin Manzullo-Thomas is the director of the Sider Institute for Anabaptist, Pietist, and Wesleyan Studies and an adjunct instructor at Messiah College, and assistant editor of Brethren in Christ History and Life, the journal of the Brethren in Christ Historical Society.
-He holds degrees from Temple University (M.A., 2012) and Messiah College (B.A., 2009), and is enrolled in a Ph.D. program at Temple University.
-He and his wife Katie and their young son live in Harrisburg, PA.
+Devin C. Manzullo-Thomas is lecturer in the humanities and director of the E. Morris and D. Leone Sider Institute for Anabaptist, Pietist, and Wesleyan Studies at Messiah College.
+He is also a Ph.D. candidate in American religious history at Temple University.
+He and his wife Katie and their young son live in Mechanicsburg, PA.